 The Basics Of Taking Great Photos & Videos

 While there are many great resources online for the basics of taking good photos and videos for beginners, we wanted to touch upon a few of the key factors in taking an effective photo or video specifically at animal sanctuaries.
-The following principles are just as important for a caregiver snapping photos with a phone as for a professional photographer taking promotional pictures for a sanctuary.
+The following principles are just as important for a Someone who provides daily care, specifically for animal residents at an animal sanctuary, shelter, or rescue. snapping photos with a phone as for a professional photographer taking promotional pictures for a sanctuary.
 With a little practice, we know your sanctuary photos and video footage will truly shine!

 Getting It In Focus

 Making sure your shots are in focus is one of the most important parts of a good photo or video!